KLay: Accelerating Arithmetic Circuits for Neurosymbolic AI: Conclusions

 \subsubsection{Acknowledgments}

-This research received funding from the Flemish Government (AI Research Program), the Flanders Research Foundation (FWO) under project G097720N, and the KU Leuven Research Fund (C14/18/062).
+This research received funding from the Flemish Government (AI Research Program), the Flanders Research Foundation (FWO) under project G097720N, the KU Leuven Research Fund (C14/18/062), and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101142702).
 PZD is supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 We thank Luc De Raedt for his valuable feedback.